FioChuck/airflow-workflow/README.md

-# Airflow Workflow with Cloud Composer
+# Airflow + Cloud Composer Workflow

-This repository demonstrates an end-to-end Airflow workflow, from local development to automated deployment using Cloud Composer and Cloud Workstations.
+This repository demonstrates an end-to-end Airflow workflow, from local development to automated deployment using Cloud Composer and Cloud Workstations on Google Cloud.
 It highlights best practices for dependency management, unit testing, and CI/CD integration.

 ## Summary

-This outline covers the following:
+This repo covers the following:

 - **Cloud Workstations:** Introduction to [Cloud Workstations](https://cloud.google.com/workstations/?e=48754805&hl=en) as an ephemeral development environment for [Airflow](https://airflow.apache.org/).
 - **Local Development:** Developing Airflow DAGs locally with the [composer-dev](https://github.com/GoogleCloudPlatform/composer-local-dev) CLI tool.